HarperFast/harper/README.md

 hdb_run

 ```
-*    You will need read and write access to the HDB_ROOT directory, default path is your current working directory.
+*    You will need read and write access to the HDB_ROOT (location of the root directory of the database) directory, default path is your current working directory.

 *    You will be prompted for a database username and password during the install.

 *    If HarperDB is already installed hdb_run will **NOT** run the installer.

-*    Logs for installation are found in the HarperDB home directory.
+*    Logs for installation are found in the HarperDB home directory (HDB_HOME).
 Other logs are located at HDB_ROOT/log/.

 ## Register HarperDB

-During the installation process you will be asked to if you wish to register at that time.
+During the installation process you will be asked to register, this is optional.

-If you do not register at that time execute the following commands from the HarperDB root directory:
+If you do choose to register at a later time execute the following commands from the HarperDB home (HDB_HOME) directory:

 ```
 cd HDB_HOME/bin